 Gluten intolerance (and the whole spectrum of gluten-related disorders) is probably more complicated than we know right now.

-In many ways, we're just scratching the surface in trying to better understand this increasingly prevalent condition.
+In many ways, we're just scratching the surface in trying to better understand this condition that is becoming more and more common.

-Celiac disease, on the other hand, has well-defined and well agreed upon diagnosis criteria, clear treatment protocols, and is generally a well-accepted condition by the public.
+On the plus side, celiac disease has well-defined and well agreed upon diagnosis criteria, clear treatment protocols, and is generally a well-accepted condition by the public.

-Celiac disease and gluten intolerance may be related by the common thread of the ingestion of gluten triggering symptoms but they are very different conditions.
+So although celiac disease and gluten intolerance are related by the common thread of the ingestion of gluten triggering symptoms, they're very different conditions.

 So many people are mis-diagnosed by well-meaning health care professionals as having IBS or simple GERD (like I was), and go through years of discomfort and pain, trying to figure out what the heck is causing their symptoms and what to do about it.